 For your convenience, our most commonly asked questions are answered right here.
 Not finding what you’re looking for?
 Reach out directly through our Contact Us page.

-To qualify for the services provided at Pets In Need, every client must have an income at or below 150% of the federal poverty guidelines OR receive one (or more) of the following: Food Stamps, Medicaid Medical Assistance Program, Rite Care, Child Care Assistance, Subsidized Housing, WIC, FIP, SSI, SSDI, TDI, Heating Assistance.
+To qualify for the services provided at Pets In Need, every client must have an income at or below 150% of the federal poverty guidelines OR receive one (or more) of the following: Food Stamps, Medicaid Medical Assistance Program, Rite Care, Child Care Assistance, Subsidized Housing, WIC, RI Works, SSI, SSDI, Heating Assistance.
 You must bring documentation with you on the day of your appointment.
-For details about federal poverty levels please visit this website.
+For details about federal poverty levels, please visit this website.

 We accept all major credit cards, cash, and Care Credit.
 We do not accept personal checks.

 Ocean State Veterinary Specialists (OSVS)

 1480 S County Trail, East Greenwich, RI 02818.